 Upper-Level Writing Requirement (ULWR)

-The goal of the Upper-Level Writing Requirement is to teach students to recognize and employ the writing conventions of their chosen concentration.
+The goal of the Upper-Level Writing Requirement is to teach students to recognize and employ the writing conventions of their chosen major or discipline.

 Students must satisfy the First-Year Writing Requirement before electing one of the courses approved to satisfy the ULWR.
 A minimum course grade of C– is required in order to satisfy the ULWR.